soverenio/docs/docs/source/administration/administration.rst

 Soveren gateway
 ^^^^^^^^^^^^^^^
 Once you know the update is out, we recommend you update Soveren gateway to the latest version.
-Otherwise, your old version may lose connection with Soveren cloud that supports only the latest Soveren gateway version.
+Otherwise, your old version may lose connection to Soveren cloud, as the Cloud supports only the latest Gateway version.

 .. admonition:: Tip
    :class: tip